PATH Biobank

 PATH Biobank (Patients' Tumor Bank of Hope) is a German biobank for breast cancer, established in 2002 from patients for patients.
 PATH is an independent non-profit foundation with the purpose of supporting breast cancer research with high quality tumor tissue.
 In order to achieve this goal, PATH operates sample storage tanks with liquid nitrogen at seven German breast centers.
 Tumor tissue and blood serum from breast cancer patients are stored in these tanks.
 More than 7200 women have consented to the storage of their tissue since 2004 (as of January 2014).
 A centralized database complements the biobank with important patient information.

 PATH is a joint venture of clinicians, scientists and patients.
 Via sample collection for cancer research, these partners aim to close the gap between basic science and fast implementation in the clinical practice.

 Concept

 Making sample collection more efficient

 Establishing the infrastructure for sampling high quality tissue for basic and clinical research is time consuming and hence often impossible.
 The property situation of the tumor tissue is often not clearly regulated, which further complicates the establishment of a tissue collection.
-This situation was pointed our by Prof. Dr. Axel Ullrich one of the inventors of Trastuzumab and member of the scientific advisory board of PATH.
+This situation was pointed out by Prof. Dr. Axel Ullrich one of the inventors of Trastuzumab and members of the scientific advisory board of PATH.
 Gathering follow-up data from patients is often impossible for a scientist.
-PATH solves these problems via a centralized storage of the samples, transparent allocation criteria and routine follow-up surveys.
+PATH solves these problems via centralized storage of the samples, transparent allocation criteria and routine follow-up surveys.